ryanmoran/explorations/0004-skaffold/README.md

 * What about deletions?
 Are they synced?
 * File Sync requires tar.
 Does tiny have tar?
-* Why do their nodejs sync list have *.json?
-Doesn't package.json changes have to be rebuilt?
+* ~~Why do their nodejs sync list have *.json?
+Doesn't package.json changes have to be rebuilt?~~ See rule above - sync rules don't include top level *.json

 ## Links of Interest
 [Quick Start](https://skaffold.dev/docs/quickstart/)